spiral/docs/docs/en/http/routing.md

 ::: tab Routing configurator

-Spiral offers a convenient and organized way for developers to defin routes using the`defineRoutes` method of the `App\Application\Bootloader\RoutesBootloader` class.
+Spiral offers a convenient and organized way for developers to define routes using the`defineRoutes` method of the `App\Application\Bootloader\RoutesBootloader` class.
 This method provides a `Spiral\Router\Loader\Configurator\RoutingConfigurator` instance , which offers a range of methods for defining and configuring routes.

 > **Warning**
 > `App\Application\Bootloader\RoutesBootloader` must be in the `LOAD` section of the bootloaders list.

 With the `RoutingConfigurator`, developers can easily apply various settings such as middleware, prefixes, and HTTP methods to their routes.
 It allows you to create and automatically register routes.

 **Here is an example of how to define routes using the `RoutingConfigurator`:**